etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/material-requirement-planning/getting-started.md

 - If required, adjustments to the set ups, for example the planning method, are done.
 The lines of the plan are recalculated by clicking the Recalculate Dates/Quantities button.
 - If required, manual changes to the created lines with regards to quantities and dates are made.
-- once the plan is correct, any suggested requisitions are created by clicking the Generate Material Requisitions button and any suggested Work Requirements are created by clicking the Generate Work Requirements button.
+- Once the plan is correct, any suggested requisitions are created by clicking the Generate Material Requisitions button and any suggested Work Requirements are created by clicking the Generate Work Requirements button.
-- the material planner completes the created requisition(s) and processes the created Work Requirement(s).
+- The material planner completes the created requisition(s) and processes the created Work Requirement(s).

 The material planner then enters a Purchasing Plan for a product for a certain time period and processes the plan.